BG/NBD Model#

 Estimating such parameters is very easy in PyMC-Marketing.
 We instantiate the model in a similar way:

-We can build the model so that we can see the model specification:
+And build the model to see the model configuration:

 BG/NBD